 This expense results from salaries and benefits of the employees that are not directly related to the exploration and evaluation of the Stibnite Gold Project, primarily Canadian corporate employees.
-Salaries and benefits for the three and nine months ended September 30, 2019 are higher than the comparable periods in the prior year due to the timing and amount of short-term incentive accruals.
+Salaries and benefits for the quarter ended March 31, 2020 were consistent with the comparable period in 2019.